Facebook tracking pixel

 Cancellation

-Cancellation = expiry = 18 months; 12-month disclosure validity determines which year it serves
+6-month grace for cancellation only; 12-month disclosure validity determines which year it serves

 No requirement